OpenMS/OpenMS-docs/docs/installations/installation-on-gnu-linux.md

 ## Install via Debian Package

 For Debian-based Linux users, it is suggested to  use the [deb-package](https://abibuilder.informatik.uni-tuebingen.de/archive/openms/OpenMSInstaller/release/latest/) provided.
-It is most easily installed with **[gdebi](https://launchpad.net/gdebi)** which automatically resolves the dependencies available in the PPA Respositories.
+It is most easily installed with **[gdebi](https://launchpad.net/gdebi)** which automatically resolves the dependencies available in the PPA Repositories.

 ```bash
 sudo apt-get install gdebi